onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-We need a new form of tribal identity which upgrades/supersedes/subordinates our innate tribal tendencies We need a new meta tribal identity that subdues all expressions of innate tribalism - a master identity
+We need a new form of tribal identity which upgrades/supersedes/subordinates our innate tribal tendencies We need a new meta tribal identity that subdues all expressions of innate tribalism - a master identity our identity is one of change and adaptation - and change is the hardest thing

 NATO as a service?